-Newsprint price increases are being implemented in April and May of 2018, as a result of tightening supply vs demand for newsprint and as a result of preliminary duties and tariffs being imposed by the United States Department of Commerce on newsprint imported from Canada.
+Newsprint prices increased in the 2018 Quarter as a result of tightening supply versus demand for newsprint and as a result of preliminary duties and tariffs being imposed by the United States Department of Commerce on newsprint imported from Canada.
 A portion of the recent price increases are expected to be offset by reduced consumption of newsprint by the Company.
-We also manage significant newsprint inventories, which will temporarily mitigate the impact of any price increases.